Tomas Hertl Game Preview: Sharks vs. Canucks

 Hertl Season Stats Insights

-- In 17 games this season, Hertl has averaged 20:45 on the ice, while putting up a plus-minus of -12.
+- In four of 20 games this season, Hertl has scored a goal, but there are no multi-goal efforts on his ledger.

-- Hertl has a goal in three of 17 contests this season, but no multi-goal games so far.
+- Hertl has a point in 10 games this season (out of 20), including multiple points four times.

-- Hertl has a point in eight games this year (out of 17), including multiple points three times.
+- Hertl has an assist in seven of 20 games played this season, including multiple assists three times.

-- Hertl has had an assist in a game six times this year over 17 games played, with multiple assists in two games.
+- Hertl's implied probability to go over his point total is 64.5% based on the odds.

-- Given his moneyline odds, Hertl has an implied probability of 47.6% of going over his assist prop bet.
+- There is an implied probability of 48.8% of Hertl going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.